 - You’re not a “people person”.
 Especially if you’re working any front of house role, you will be speaking with guests and interacting with all types of people - including your team - throughout your shift.
 You don’t necessarily need to be extremely outgoing and over-the-top but if you’re not comfortable engaging with people every day, this might not be the right environment for you.

-After reading this, if you feel as though working in a restaurant could be a great fit for you, check out our blog on how to get hired in a restaurant.
+After all this, do you feel as though working in a restaurant could be a great fit for you?
+If so, check out our blog on how to get hired in a restaurant.
 If you’re unsure about working in restaurants, maybe working in events would suit you more.
 Find out now at our events blog here.

 Ready to work?
 Submit your details below and we'll connect you with Sydney's best restaurants.